2018 SF Giants Poised to Spiral into NL West Obscurity

 –

-> Lovable 34-year-old retread OF Gregor Blanco (.639 OPS) and recently dumped OF Austin Jackson, 31 (.604 OPS) were allowed to squander a combined 269 first half at-bats and bring their sub-average defense into the outfield.
+> Lovable 34-year-old retread OF Gregor Blanco (.639 OPS this season) and recently dumped OF Austin Jackson, 31 (.604 OPS this season) were allowed to squander a combined 269 first half at-bats and bring their sub-average defense into the outfield.

 Just as a reminder, at-bats and innings pitched are non-renewable resources each season.
 Championship teams do not waste them on less-than-average players and pretend “finds” off the scrap-heap.